 1.3.
 The main goal of the Bank's deposit policy is to attract

-the optimal amount of financial resources (by terms and currencies), necessary and
+the optimal amount of monetary resources (by terms and currencies) required and

-sufficient to operate in the financial markets, subject to the provision
+sufficient to operate in financial markets, provided that

-the main instruments used by the Bank to attract resources,
+the main tools used by the Bank to attract resources,

 are:

-Opening and maintenance of accounts for legal entities and individuals,
+Opening and maintaining accounts of legal entities and individuals,

-implying the receipt of funds in these accounts;
+implying the receipt of funds into these accounts;

 Issue and sale of bank bills;

-Opening limits on the Bank by other banks, allowing
+Opening of limits on the Bank by other banks, allowing

 attract resources in the form of interbank loans.

-The list of instruments for raising funds can be expanded in the course of further banking activities.
-In particular, a bank can start issuing its own bonds, conclude an agreement with the Central Bank of the Russian Federation to receive loans from it, and so on.
+The list of tools for raising funds can be expanded in the course of further banking activities.
+In particular, the bank can begin issuing its own bonds, enter into an agreement with the Central Bank of the Russian Federation to receive loans from it, and so on.

 1.5.
-Carrying out banking operations that allow attracting resources,
+Conducting banking operations that allow attracting resources,

 a) Customer Relations Department:

-Attracting funds "on demand" from legal entities and individuals
+Raising funds on demand from legal entities and individuals

-persons (excluding employees of the Bank) through the opening of the relevant
+persons (excluding Bank employees) through the opening of relevant

 accounts;